device42/carbonite-migrate/README.md

     {IP} = IP of the new VM
     ```
     With these tags you can create unique names, for example entering: `"d42-carbonite-{IP}.{YYYY}{MM}{DD}"` will create a name equivalent to: `"d42-carbonite-[vmware host ip].20200412"` for example.
+1. You should answer 'Yes' for the question about the vmName.txt file

-6. The script will execute and issue a job id # upon completion:
+1. The script will execute and issue a job id # upon completion:
 ![alt](https://i.imgur.com/5JVARpn.png)
-7. While the script is running or when it has finished, you will check the job status and modify the D42 device, which was migrated by running the job monitoring script `"JobMonitorScript.ps1"`.
+1. While the script is running or when it has finished, you will check the job status and modify the D42 device, which was migrated by running the job monitoring script `"JobMonitorScript.ps1"`.

 # Using the job monitoring script
 1. Run the script by entering its name from the PowerShell: `./JobMonitorScript.ps1`